cnbeining/ABPlayerHTML5-Py/README.md

 About me
 -----
-Beining, CDC of ACI-CFG, 1st year CS student of UT.
+Beining, CDC of ACI-CFG, CS student of UToronto.

-Get in touch with me via cnbeining[at]gmail.com  .
+Get in touch with me via cnbeining[at]gmail.com  , or at http://www.cnbeining.com

 Copyleft
 -----